Home / Living / Healthcare / Exercise and Mental Health after Immigrating to Canada

 Accept that it takes time and that you may have to start at a lower position and work your way up.
 All this being said, it is still normal to feel confused and scared occasionally.
 Acknowledge your feelings, but don’t let them overwhelm you.

-Understanding the importance of exercise and mental health will help you to adapt to Canada successfully.
-With many options available, getting the exercise you enjoy, and enhancing your mental health is a win-win situation.
+Understanding the importance of exercise and mental health will help you adapt to Canada successfully.
+With options available, getting the exercise you enjoy and enhancing your mental health will help you adapt to life in Canada.